 • Is well cadenced

-• Is obedient, well mannered
+• Is obedient and well mannered

 • Has a bright expression